Professional development for productivity

-The Facebook community is where you’ll get support in adapting the club strategies for YOUR unique teaching context.
+The Facebook community will help you keep up and adapt the club strategies for YOUR unique teaching context.
 As a club member (and even after your year is up!), you’ll have 24/7 access to a private Facebook group for elementary or secondary educators where you can ask questions, discuss time-saving strategies that have worked for you, and get advice from other teachers.

 I personally check into the group on regular basis to answer questions and facilitate discussions, and my co-moderators (who are classroom teachers and graduates of the club) ensure that every question receives helpful responses.

 Participation in the Facebook group is entirely optional, but many club members view it as an integral part of their success.
 You’ll get the best results from the club by checking in to the group once or twice a week, and skimming through the posts to find encouragement, accountability, and productivity tips other members have discovered.